MarlinFirmware/Marlin/README.md

                       Phase 4 is intended to be used with the G26 Mesh Validation Command.
 Using the information left on the printer's bed from the G26 command it is very straight forward and easy to fine tune the Mesh.
-One concept that is important to remember and that will make using the Phase 4 command easy to use is this:  You are editing the Mesh Points.
-                      If you have too little clearance and not much plastic was extruded in an area, you want to LOWER the Mesh Point at the location.
-If you did not get good adheasion, you want to RAISE the Mesh Point at that location.
+One concept that is important to remember and that will make using the Phase 4 command easier to use is this:  You are editing the height of the nozzle at these locations.
+If you have too little clearance and not much plastic was extruded in an area, you want to RAISE the nozzle at this location.
+If you did not get good adheasion, you want to LOWER the nozzle at that location.

       P5    Phase 5   Adjust Mesh to mean height.
 The Mesh is analyzed and the mean height of it is